As cruise ships are not able to dock here you will be tendered ashore.

 "beautiful island", a name full of promises, and the island keeps them all.
 The largest island of the Ponant islands is a land of contrasts: natural harbors and deep rias, deeply embanked coves facing a blue turquoise sea, long fine golden sandy beaches, superb dunes, jagged cliffs and grottos…

-This little paradise is divided into 4 Communes ( French administrative territory) : Le Palais, "the capital" with its vigil, an imposing Citadel, Sauzon, a cute, pastel-coloured harbor, Bangor and the great lighthouse of Gouphar peering over the wild coast, and finally, Locmaria, where its village huddles around a small church chock-full of legends.
+This little paradise is divided into 4 Communes ( French administrative territory) : Le Palais, "the capital" with its vigil, an imposing Citadel, Sauzon, a cute, pastel-colored harbor, Bangor and the great lighthouse of Gouphar peering over the wild coast, and finally, Locmaria, where its village huddles around a small church chock-full of legends.

 From the Palais, where you'll come into port, a picture perfect road will lead you up hills and through pastures for a final destination of Sauzon.
 Monet painted this charming little port when he stayed in there for several months in 1886.
 A little further down the road, you'll find the very old village of Bangor and its church.